Jack7D1/Rimworld-Apini/Z_Workshop/description.md

 [*]Mayonnaise - Coder
 [/list]

-[h1]Support:[/h1]
+[h1]Community and Support:[/h1]
-[url=https://github.com/Jack7D1/Rimworld-Apini/issues] Have ideas for features, or want to report a bug?
-Put them here in our GitHub Issue Tracker so they get noticed! [/url]
+[url=https://github.com/Jack7D1/Rimworld-Apini_Necropini] Have ideas for features, or want to report a bug?
+Put them here in our GitHub Issue Tracker so they get noticed!
+This is an open source mod and contributions are appreciated![/url]
-[url=https://discord.gg/CJwh6YZk4G] Want to share your opinions, suggestions, concerns or general ideas?
-Meet us in this Discord Server! [/url]
+[url=https://discord.gg/CJwh6YZk4G] Want to share your opinions, suggestions, or general ideas?
+Or maybe just hang around with some sweet bug memes/art?
+Meet us in this Discord Server![/url]
-You'll need to post a message in the verification channel to access the server.
+[i]You'll need to post a message in the verification channel to access the server.[/i]

+[h2]FAQ:[/h2]
+[list]
+[*]Q: How do I do this?
+[*]A: Before all else, check the learning helper!
+The most confusing aspects of apini are listed there!
+If you can't find what you're looking for still; create and issue on the github page as it should be there!

+[*]Q: Why am I getting an error of the older versions of this mod?
+[*]A: Older versions are 'frozen' and cannot be changed.
+Only the latest version of rimworld recieves mod updates.
+However before this freeze happens the version is extensively debugged and checked to ensure everything is in proper order.
+As a result many errors are usually very specific cases caused by rimworld itsself.

+[*]Q: Why am I getting an error/incompatibility?
+[*]A: First and foremost make sure that it is actually Apini causing this error.
+If it is apini note that before release all updates are bugtested quite extensively; so your case is likely very specific.
+Please make a guthub issue listing the configuration and nature or the error so this can be fixed.
+You're welcome to pop into our discord and chat live with a coder for help!
+[/list]

-Posting in the comments is discouraged as it's messy and hard to keep track of!
-Making a discussion thread or a github issue is a surefire way to guarantee a response!
+[u][b]Posting in the comments is highly discouraged as it's messy and hard to keep track of![/b] Making a discussion thread or a github issue is a surefire way to guarantee a response!
-Bugs in the github issues cannot be forgotten or ignored!
+Bugs in the github issues cannot be forgotten or ignored![/u]